- Published on

 CAGED System

-To start off...
-The previous Facebook mantra comes to mind "Build fast and break things"... when it comes to guitar, this applies to my learning style, I mess around and make a lot of noise until the noise starts to sounds good...
+But when it comes to guitar, I feel this applies to my learning style, I mess around /break things and make a lot of noise until the noise starts to sound good.

 until today.

-The start of my venture into the world of (music) theory we'll have a look at the CAGED system.
+At the start of my venture into the world of (music) theory, we'll have a look at the **CAGED** system.

 The CAGED system in layman's terms would be taking your standard open chords, and then shifting them down the neck of your guitar.

-Open C would equate to a Barred Open A shape on fret 3 and so on (you'll need to modify your grip as avoid the need to get tendonitis, or grow an extra finger)
+Open C would equate to a Barred Open A shape on fret 3 and so on (you'll need to modify your grip to avoid the need to get tendonitis or grow an extra finger)

 As you'll have probably noticed, the name CAGED is of actual importance as well, as your starting chord, determines the shape progression.